f496328mm/xgb.python.vs.r/README.md

 # xgb_python_vs_r

-the xgboost in python or r is different<br>
+the xgboost in python and r is different<br>

 for example:<br>
 we train iris dataset by xgb.cv in R <br>